CALCULATE YOUR SIP RETURNS

 VWAP vs Moving VWAP

-VWAP is an intraday-day indicator which usually lasts for minutes or hours, used by short-term traders.
-On the other hand, moving VWAP is a better option for long-term traders since it gives indications for an extended time period.
+VWAP is an intraday indicator that usually lasts for minutes or hours, used by short-term traders.
+On the other hand, moving VWAP is a better option for long-term traders, as it provides indications over an extended period.

 Trading Strategy With VWAP

-The general rule to use VWAP for trading is to follow the slope of the line, but for like any other trading tool, basing your trading strategy solely on VWAP may contradict with ongoing market sentiment.
+The general rule to use VWAP for trading is to follow the slope of the line, but like any other trading tool, basing your trading strategy solely on VWAP may contradict the ongoing market sentiment.
 VWAP predictions must concur with other trading tools to confirm a trend reversal.

 The thumb rule of trading with VWAP is as below.